hanjinliu/cylindra/docs/installation.md

 pip install cylindra[all] -U
 ```

-This command will automatically install all the modules `cylindra` depends on, and
+This command will automatically install all the modules `cylindra` depends on.
-compile the Rust codes to be used from Python.

 ??? info "Avoid installing optional dependencies"